caseprince/temerity-os/README.md

 ## Spinning Beachball of Death:
 ![Bicycle with Animated Rainbow LEDs](https://github.com/caseprince/temerity-os/blob/main/images/temerity-loop.gif?raw=true)

-*All the pixels know where they are relative to each other in 3D space with XYZ coords, which makes it a joy program spatial animations like this rotating rainbow.*
+*All the pixels know where they are relative to each other in 3D space with XYZ coords, which makes it a joy to program spatial animations like this rotating rainbow.*